-All staff in our school should be aware of the signs of abuse and be able to respond appropriately.
-All staff will receive an induction programme which will include basic information relating to signs and symptoms of abuse, how to manage a disclosure from a child, when and how to record a concern about the welfare of a child and advice on safe working practice.
-All staff are expected to read at least Part One of KCSIE 2022.
+All staff in our Trust should be aware of the signs of abuse and be able to respond appropriately.
+All managed service staff will receive an induction programme which will include basic information relating to signs and symptoms of abuse, how to manage a disclosure from a child, when and how to record a concern about the welfare of a child and advice on safe working practice.
+All staff are expected to read at least Part One of KCSIE 2023.
 Only staff who do not regularly work with children can choose to read Annex A instead.

-All Governors are expected to know and understand their safeguarding responsibilities as described in Part Two and Senior Leaders and the school safeguarding Governor should read the whole of KSCIE 2022.
+All Trustees are expected to know and understand their safeguarding responsibilities and the safeguarding team and the Trustee with responsibility for safeguarding should read the whole of KSCIE 2023.

-In line with KCSIE 2022 safeguarding training for staff is provided to the whole school every year with separate training to all new staff and volunteers as part of their induction (if this falls at a different point in the year).
+In line with KCSIE 2023 safeguarding training for staff is provided to every Trust school every year with separate training to all new staff and volunteers as part of their induction (if this falls at a different point in the year).
 All staff are provided with the school's Safeguarding and Child Protection Policy and are informed about safeguarding arrangements on induction to ensure they fully understand their role in identifying concerns and their responsibility to report concerns.

-The DSL attends Level 3 Safeguarding training for their role and then refresh this specific training for DSLs every two years.
+The DSLs in the Trust attend Level 3 Safeguarding training for their role and then refresh this specific training for DSLs every two years.
 It is the responsibility of the DSL to maintain an overview of new developments so, in addition to having an annual update, they will receive regular updates between training through Local Authority Network meetings, safeguarding updates from the Trust and reading safeguarding related articles or research.
 Records of training and updates will be kept which identifies that staff have attended, read and understood the information shared.
-A full description of the DSL role can be found in Annex C of KCSIE 2022.
+A full description of the DSL role can be found in Annex C of KCSIE 2023.